MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 ## Unbind keys

-Unbind the associated keys from any command.
+This unbinds the associated keys from any command.

 **Command name:** `unbound`